-IFRS 10.5-7 IFRS 10.B41-B46 Management has reassessed its involvement in Equipe in accordance with IFRS 10's control definition and guidance.
-It has concluded it has significant influence but not outright control.
+IFRS 10.5-7 IFRS 10.B41-B46 Management continually reassesses its involvement in Equipe in accordance with IFRS 10's control definition and guidance.
+It has concluded it has significant influence but not outright control at both reporting dates.
 In making its judgement, management considered the Group's voting rights, the relative size and dispersion of the voting rights held by other shareholders and the extent of recent participation by those shareholders in general meetings.
 Recent experience demonstrates that a sufficient number of the smaller shareholders participate in such a way that they, along with the two other main shareholders, have prevented the Group from having the practical ability to direct the relevant activities of Equipe unilaterally.